-The major upgrade of the calorimeter system, compared to the 2012 test-run configuration, concerns the introduction of new $10\times10~\mathrm{mm^2}$ Large Area APDs from Hamamatsu.
-At equivalent deposited energy, about four times more light is collected compared to the $5\times5~\mathrm{mm^2}$ APDs used for the test run.
+The major upgrade of the calorimeter system, compared to the 2012 test-run configuration, is the introduction of new $10 \times 10 \text{ mm}^2$ Large-Area APDs from Hamamatsu.
+At equivalent deposited energy, about four times more light is collected compared to the $5 \times 5 \text{ mm}^2$ APDs used for the test run.
 The signal-over-noise ratio is thus increased, allowing for a lower energy threshold and an improved energy resolution.

 The dependence of the gain and leakage current on the bias voltage and temperature were measured in a specially designed test bench [6].
-A typical result is illustrated in Fig. 4, where the gain is seen to depend on voltage and temperature through a linear combination: $G = G(\alpha V - \beta T)$.
+A typical result is illustrated in Fig. 4, where the gain is seen to depend on voltage and temperature through a linear combination: $G = G(\alpha V - \beta T)$ .
 After characterizing each photo-sensor, the operating voltage was chosen to yield the best compromise between a high gain and a low dark current.
 The APDs were then grouped into ensembles of 4 to 10 with similar gain-to-voltage characteristics so that each group could be powered by a single high-voltage channel.
-The bias voltage of each APD group was selected to insure an average gain of 150 at 18°C for each APD.
+The bias voltage of each APD group was selected to ensure an average gain of 150 at 18°C for each APD.

-The signal from the APD is sent to a preamplifier converting current to voltage and designed to have low input impedance and noise.
+The signal from the APD is sent to a preamplifier which converts current to voltage and has low input impedance and noise.
 The gain of the preamplifier was adjusted to ensure that the maximum energy deposition, estimated to be 4 GeV in a single crystal for a beam energy of 6.6 GeV, would not saturate the amplitude converter.